-The main goal of the area of Medicines and Health Technologies is to strengthen the Medicines Policy of the region, developing, together with different actors and organizations, strategies that ensure the access to medicines and the sustainability of health systems.
+The main goal of the Medicines and Health Technologies area is to strengthen the region’s medicines policy, developing strategies, together with different actors and organizations, that ensure the access to essential medicines and the sustainability of health systems.

 – Drug prices

-Graduated in Chemistry-Pharmacy from the National University of Colombia, she holds a Master’s Degree in Clinical and Sanitary Effectiveness from the University of Buenos Aires and holds a PhD in Pharmaceutical-epidemiology from the same institution.
+Graduated in Chemistry-Pharmacy from the National University of Colombia, she holds a Master’s Degree in Clinical and Sanitary Effectiveness from the University of Buenos Aires and holds a PhD in Pharmaceutical Sciences with emphasis in Pharmaceutical-epidemiology from the same institution.
 With 15 years’ experience, he has been a leader and advisor at the Ministry of Health and Social Protection of Colombia, at INVIMA (National Institute for Drug and Food Surveillance) and several projects for PAHO/WHO and the World Bank.

 Universal Access to Essential Medicines: Recent South American Experiences and Challenges for the Region

 Health as a fundamental right and regional integration are part of the welfare goals agreed upon by all countries in South America.
 Although we have some achievements in access to medicines, it is a priority to seek and promote regional access scenarios that do not violate the precepts of essentiality and […]